wydialang/emotion-detection/README.md

 # emotiondetect

-# (first project)
+(first project) built a tensorflow model with keras

-building neural networks for detecting emotions in a human face
+tested both MLP and CNN neural networks on detecting emotions in a human face

-attempt to improve accuracy (human accuracy ~65%)
+attempt to improve accuracy (human accuracy is about 65%)

+# notes
+- model using distances between facial landmarks performed better than raw pixel inputs